 6. Contemporary Architectural Features

-While tastes differ from person-to-person, most Filipinos envision a dream home that allows them to live a thoroughly modern lifestyle.
-This has resulted in many Filipino dream homes following indigenous contemporary architectural trends.
+While tastes differ from person to person, most Filipinos envision a dream home that allows them to live a modern lifestyle.
+This has resulted in many Filipino dream homes following Indigenous contemporary architectural trends.

-Contemporary architecture takes into account lessons from the earlier styles of the 20th century to create homes that are minimalist, functional, energy-efficient, and sustainable.
-Indigenized takes on contemporary architecture usually take into account the local weather, cultural context, as well as current lifestyle trends.
+Contemporary architecture takes lessons from the earlier styles of the 20th century to create homes that are minimalist, functional, energy-efficient, and sustainable.
+Indigenized takes on contemporary architecture usually consider the local weather, cultural context, and current lifestyle trends.

-As such, the exterior and interior designs desired by prospective homeowners tend to be simple and thoughtfully put together, incorporating features that save on maintenance and energy consumption while still being very identifiably Filipino.
+As such, prospective homeowners tend to prefer simple and thoughtful exterior and interior designs that incorporate features that save on maintenance and energy consumption while still being very identifiably Filipino.

 7. Located Away from Flood Zones